VinAIResearch/VinAI_Translate/README.md

     vi_texts = tokenizer_en2vi.batch_decode(output_ids, skip_special_tokens=True)
     return vi_texts

+# The input may consist of multiple text sequences, with the number of text sequences in the input ranging from 1 up to 8, 16, 32, or even higher, depending on the GPU memory.
-en_texts = ["I haven't been to a public gym before.", "When I exercise in a private space, I feel more comfortable."] print(translate_en2vi(en_texts))
+en_texts = ["I haven't been to a public gym before.",

-en_texts = ["i haven't been to a public gym before when i exercise in a private space i feel more comfortable"] print(translate_en2vi(en_texts))
+            "When I exercise in a private space, I feel more comfortable.", "i haven't been to a public gym before when i exercise in a private space i feel more comfortable"] print(translate_en2vi(en_texts))
 ```